sweller226/flint/services/backend/model/README_model.md

 - Once we have the simulation, we can start training the agent
 	- Use different RL methods, maybe soft actor-critic policy (SAC) and PPO

+# Limitations
+- Data is imbalanced across contract types (H, M, U, Z)
+- We only do buy/sell, no volume in contracts at the moment just want to show it can buy and sell at the right times
+- We have a hard time doing real-time analysis
+	- Given a timeframe of the past 7 days, we then forecast the next hour
+	- The agent has to decide at each minute when to buy and when to sell 1 contract within the hour and how many times to do so
+	- As the hour progresses though, we get new information which should be fed to the agent rather than the forecast (a.k.a the next minute that passes)
+	- The agent should then revamp its decision making given the new real-time data rather than the outdated forecast
+	- How do we re-invent the forecast and feed it to the agent after a minute passes then?
+		- Make a forecast for the next hour at the given timestep
+		- Agent makes a buy/sell/do nothing decision
+		- Timestep increments
+		- New forecast for next hour at incremented timestep
+		- Agent makes a buy/sell/do nothing decision
+	- We would also need to keep track of what the agent has done thus far